aimclub/GEFEST/README.md

 The basic abstractions in GEFEST are Point, Polygon, Structure and Domain.

-...

 The workflow of the generative design is the following:

 ![workflow](./docs/img/workflow.png)

-...

 ## Acknowledgments

 We acknowledge the contributors for their important impact and the participants of the numerous scientific conferences and workshops for their valuable advice and suggestions.
-The project is funded by ITMO University Students R&D project №621289.

 ## Contacts